 If you run out, there are plenty of remnants of things littering the floor that you continue breaking.
 You could even just smash random sections of the pile of breakables, with your bat.

 When you’re done or the twenty minutes are over, you exit the room feeling calm, cool and collected… like you’ve really worked through something during your time in there.

 Admittedly, my first thought going into the Break Room was “Am I just creating more waste by doing this?”

-So, I asked the staff on hand a few questions before I went in.
+So, I asked the staff a few questions before I went in.

-They pointed out that very little of what is donated to charity and Op Shops goes on to get sold.
-They’re generally drowning in donated items and so many end up being disposed of by the shops, to rot in away in landfill.
+They pointed out that very little of what is donated to charity and op shops goes on to get sold.
+They’re generally drowning in donated items and much of which is chucked by the shops to rots away in landfill.

-They empty the rooms out about once a month (what you see in the pictures in this post is about three week’s worth of breakables) and would take what was left out to the tip.
+They empty the rooms out about once a month (what you see in the pictures in this post is about three week’s worth of breakables) and take what is left out to the tip.